afortaleza/nonlinear-groceries/README.md

 ## Requirements
 - .Net Framework v4.5.1 installed
-- Application data is stored in Session, no RDBMS required
+- No RDBMS required, application data is stored in Session
+- Client libraries (js and css) are fetched from CDNs

 ## How to run
 Clone the git repository and cd into it
 ```